jameshughes89/cs102/src/site/topic25.rst

    :target: https://en.wikipedia.org/wiki/Bubble_sort

 * The general idea of bubble sort is to look at the list, and if we see any adjacent numbers out of order, swap them
-* What's neat about this is, as long as we swap out of order adjacent values, it actually doesn't matter the order in which we apply the swaps
+* What's neat about this is, as long as we swap *out of order* adjacent values, it actually doesn't matter the order we apply the swaps

     :math:`4, 3, 2, 1`